 All reservations can be made as early as 1 year, 365 days, in advance starting at 8am on that day.
 For example, you can make a reservation for October 30, 2020 starting at 8am EST on October 30, 2019.
+For the Wedding Packages at Eagleview and The Grove, reservations for the Friday-Saturday combo can be made on the Friday 1-year to the date in advance.
 Reservations made less than two-weeks in advance require the approval of the park manager before they can be made.

 Yes, full payment is required at time of reservation.
 We accept all credit cards online and over the phone.
 Cash and check is accepted but it must be delivered to our Headquarters at 1069 W. Main St. in Westerville before a reservation can be made.

 Yes, if you’re a Franklin County Resident you receive a reduced rate for all of our facilities.
 Outside of the discounted resident rate we do not offer any additional discounts.

 Cancellation rates for our facilities are so low that we do not offer a waitlist.
 You can continue to check online and if a cancellation is made it will automatically be updated as available on our online calendar.